sanderjo/port_which_process/README.md

 # port_which_process

 Python program to see if a port is used, and if so, by which process.
+With CLI calls, no psutil python module

 Linux, Windows, MacOS